Dracaena [dra-SEE-nah] lemon lime belongs to Asparagaceae (the asparagus plant family) and is native to tropical Africa.

 The other main disease is root rot, which is caused by consistently wet soils.
 If you notice your Lemon lime plant stems are mushy and the leaves start to yellow, then it’s an indication of root rot.

 According to NASA, dracaena plants play a vital role in air purification.

-The NASA Clean Air Plant Study indicated the plant aided the removal of indoor pollutants such as formaldehyde, xylene, and toluene.
+The NASA Clean Air Plant Study indicated the plant aided in removing indoor pollutants such as formaldehyde, xylene, and toluene.

-This plant is perfect for someone who may be gone long periods of time and just wants to add some greenery to their environment.
+Drac lemon lime plant is perfect for someone who may be gone for long periods of time and wants to add some greenery to their environment.